flow-ai/flowai-api-docs/source/includes/_messaging.md

 ##### Channel

-Information about the Flow.ai integration used to send a message from.
+Information about the Flow integration used to send a message from.

 | | |
 |----:|---|